 A message from our director, Geoff Haag, MPH:

-Embarking on the third year of “Thriving Downtown”, we’ve helped nearly 250 seniors in the 92101 and 92103 zip codes.
-Put simply, the goal of the program is to offer assistance to San Diego’s downtown seniors living on fixed incomes who have limited social resources.
+2019 will mark the sixth year of operation for Thriving Downtown.
+I’m pleased to say that through various organizations (primarily health care social workers and case managers), we’ve been referred to more than 450 seniors who live in or near the downtown San Diego area.
+The goal of the program from its inception is to target downtown area seniors living on fixed incomes in subsidized housing residences.
 Many live in isolation without family or friends available to turn to.
 We strive to do whatever we can to help them maintain their independence.

 For more information about the program or eligibility requirements, please email email@example.com.
-This demonstration project, “Thriving Downtown”, is supported by Project High Hopes.
+This demonstration project, Thriving Downtown, is supported by Project High Hopes.
 We collaborate with other area organizations which strive to improve the lives of seniors.